Raimhal/Architect/README.md

-# Ctor
+# Architector
-Ctor is a web-based software for construction companies.
+Architector is a web-based software for construction companies.
 The platform allows planning and managing constructions.
 It is supposed to store all project documentation, the information about materials and vendors.
-At the same time Ctor provides roadmap development and workflow management for the architects and managers.Ctor shows current state of the building via dashboards and reports.
-Ctor is a B2B multi-tenant system and provides custom configuration per client.
+At the same time Architector provides roadmap development and workflow management for the architects and managers.
+Architector shows current state of the building via dashboards and reports.
+Architector is a B2B multi-tenant system and provides custom configuration per client.

 ## Navigation